Elwood Edwards, the man behind the voice of AOL's 'You've got mail' greeting, dies at 74

 Edwards taped his AOL greeting in 1989 into a recorder while sitting in the living room of his home.
 “You’ve got mail” became a pop culture catchphrase in the late 1990s and served as the title of the 1998 Tom Hanks-Meg Ryan film.

-“He would still blush anytime it brought up,” his daughter said.
+“He would still blush anytime someone brought it up,” his daughter said.
 “He loved the attention, but he never got used it.”

 He was also the voice of AOL’s “Welcome,” "Goodbye” and “File’s done” messages.
 He made $200 from the recordings.